Northwest Airlines: Transatlantic and domestic expansion

 Northwest was purchased in a 1989 leveraged buyout by an investment group headed by Al Checchi, Fred Malek and Gary Wilson, with KLM, and many others.
 To pay off the debt incurred, the new management sold many of the airline's aircraft to leasing companies, and sold property around the world, including land in central Tokyo.
-The expense of the buyout was so great that in 1993, following several years of losses due to industry overcapacity and a traffic downturn following the Gulf War, Northwest threatened bankruptcy unless its employee groups agreed to three years of wage cuts.
-After signing the concessionary agreements, Northwest made its first profit since 1989.

 Also in 1993, Northwest began its strategic alliance with KLM, which was the largest airline partnership at that time.
 This partnership eventually became the Wings Alliance, but the alliance never grew beyond the two airlines.
 Northwest gradually pulled out of its minor European destinations and focused on domestic and Asian markets.

 On May 1, 1996, Northwest inaugurated the first-ever nonstop service from North America to China, Detroit–Beijing.
 Nonstop Detroit–Shanghai service followed in April 2000.
-Later, these nonstop services were suspended in 2002 due to the outbreak of severe acute respiratory syndrome (SARS).
+These nonstop services were suspended in 2002 due to the outbreak of severe acute respiratory syndrome (SARS).
 Northwest then served these routes via Tokyo.
 The airline sought government approval to restore nonstop Detroit–Shanghai service in March 2007 but lost its bid to United's Washington–Beijing route; however, before their merger with Delta Air Lines, Northwest received tentative authority to restart nonstop Detroit–Shanghai service starting March 25, 2009.

-Through the late 1990s and early 2000s (decade), Northwest enjoyed profits and focused on improving technology to increase convenience and reduce costs.
+Through the late 1990s and early 2000s, Northwest enjoyed profits and focused on improving technology to increase convenience and reduce costs.
 The airline offered airport self-service check-in kiosks starting in 1997 and had more than any other airline.
-Northwest was the first large U.S. airline to offer passengers internet check-in, with service from December 2000.
-During the early 2000s (decade), Northwest acquired a reputation of refusing to adopt industry-wide fare increases that had been accepted by other airlines.
+Northwest was the first large U.S. airline to offer internet check-in to passengers, with service from December 2000.
+During the early 2000s decade, Northwest acquired a reputation for refusing to adopt industry-wide fare increases that had been accepted by other airlines.
 This changed in March 2005, when Northwest adopted fare hikes in response to rising oil prices.